kaique-silvestre/project-expense-tracker/README.md

         - It will show all the values that are greater than the given value -a, --amount
             - It will show all the values that are equal to the given value

+### budget

+Budget has three subcommands: set, delete and list

+With budget you may define a monthly budget for th actual year

+### set

+It's used for setting an amount for a month

+If your spends for the month get

+The arguments are:

+amount: required

+month: required